TEDD325/git-practice/README.md

 # Introduction

-This is REAME markdown file.
+This is README markdown file.

 This is message of remote repository.